 In the fall of 1994, Melvin Alford stepped down as NOIPA’s first Executive/Artistic Director, and Daniel Weilbaecher was asked to take this position.
 At that time, NOIPA was renamed the Musical Arts Society of New Orleans.

 In 1999, the New Orleans Piano Institute (NOPI) was begun as the educational component of MASNO’s summer event.
-NOPI invites talented local, national and international college and high school students to New Orleans for a week of intensive study and performances including individual lessons and master classes with the distinguished NOPI faculty, competition opportunities, and a solo appearance on the Showcase Recital.
-All of this is within the inspirational context of the biennial New Orleans International Piano Competition and the annual Keyboard Festival.
-Shearon Horton and Raymond Gitz were NOPI’s first directors.
-In 2010, Joni Jensen replaced Raymond as NOPI Local Director.
-Upon Shearon’s retirement as NOPI Director in 2013, Alan Chow and Igor Resnianski accepted the Co-Director positions.
-This annual event’s format has been enhanced on the years that the NOIPC does not take place to include a solo competition for the institute students.
-In addition, every year the Steinway Society of New Orleans in collaboration with the New Orleans Piano Institute presents the NOPI Concerto Competition of which the winner receives a cash prize as well as the opportunity to perform with the New Orleans Civic Symphony.
+NOPI is an award-winning, intensive solo performance program for talented college, high school, and junior high pianists that includes private lessons, masterclasses, special presentations, performance, and competition opportunities.
+All of this is within the inspirational context of the biennial NOIPC and the annual Keyboard Festival.
+Shearon Horton and Raymond Gitz were the first directors of NOPI, and in 2010, Joni Jensen replaced Raymond as NOPI Local Director.
+Upon Shearon’s retirement in 2013, Alan Chow and Igor Resnianski accepted the Co-Director positions.
+In 2017, Joni Jensen joined Igor as NOPI Co-Director.
+Since 2020, Hristo Birbochukov has served with Igor as Co-Director.
+The institute format continues to expand and now includes a solo competition on alternate years of the NOIPC as well as virtual components.
+In addition, the Steinway Society of New Orleans presents the NOPI Concerto Competition of which the winner receives a cash prize as well as the opportunity to perform with the New Orleans Civic Symphony.